Radio and wireless are all about waves and how they link distant points together, so we'll be learning about RF propagation in this mini series.

 As an interesting experiment, if you have a Wi-Fi beam antenna you can aim in different directions, plug it into a laptop or tablet’s antenna port.
 Open the wireless adapter’s configuration software and look for the RSS (received signal strength) indicator.
 This gives you an indication of how strong the signal is that the adapter is receiving.
 (Some mobile phones allow you to do this with an external antenna.)
 Point the antenna in different directions while watching the RSS indicator and note the big variations in signal strength.
 You will probably find the signal is quite strong in other directions than straight toward your Wi-Fi router or local cell tower.

 Scatter propagation does not have to be via a hard surface, either.
 The scattering surface or structure just needs to be bigger than about one-tenth of a wavelength to reflect a significant fraction of the signal.
 Hams use all kinds of things to reflect radio signals and increase their range: rain or snow or hail, airplanes flying by, meteor trails that last just a few seconds, and even the moon.
 If you have ever lost satellite TV service due to heavy rain or snow, the signal from the satellite is being scattered so widely that the amount making it to your antenna is too low to be decoded.

 Take a new look at your wireless router.
 Can you sense the waves boiling off those little antennas?
 Now you know why they are “that far” apart and also why they are tiltable: so you can change the polarization.
 The result is to be able to change that pattern of peaks and nulls so you can browse the ‘net from that comfy chair in the living room.

-Next time, we’ll cover things like the radio horizon, effects of the troposphere (that means “weather”), the shortwave bands, and the ionosphere, plus some really neat tools for assessing and studying propagation.
-See you then!
+In Part 2 of this mini series, we’ll cover things like the radio horizon, effects of the troposphere (that means “weather”), the shortwave bands, and the ionosphere, plus some really neat tools for assessing and studying propagation.
 NV